Ors1mer/QuadcastRGB/nix/manpage.md

 In order for a new instance to work the previous one must be killed.

+It is possible to use '#rrggbb' notation for colors, but the '#' must be escaped to be parsed successfully by a shell.
+In order to do this put '\' before it: '\#rrggbb', or write the hexcolor in double quotes.

 # COPYRIGHT
 Copyright (C) 2022 Ors1mer.
 License GPLv2: GNU GPL version 2 only
 <https://www.gnu.org/licenses/gpl-2.0.en.html>.